-The new calendar offers greater functionality as it ties in with the university’s email system (Microsoft Exchange), mobile app (FSU Mobile), and web content management system (eZ Publish).
+The calendar offers greater functionality as it ties in with the university’s email system (Microsoft Exchange), mobile app (FSU Mobile), and web content management system (eZ Publish).
 The calendar also allows sharing of events through social media and provides email alerts when events are changed.

 Departments can promote events from their calendars to the university key events calendar, which shows highlighted university events.

 For more information on requesting a department calendar see Frequently Asked Questions below.